eloj/radix-sorting/README.md

 It's not worth talking about specific numbers at this point in time, but some general notes are in order.

 You will notice that there's a cut-off point, usually after a few hundred or so keys, where radix sort starts beating the other algorithms.
-This is due to the overhead of initializing and generating histograms.
-However, in practice we're more likely to care about performance when sorting a lot of keys vs sorting a few, and we can always implement a hybrid which switches to a sort with less fixed overhead when called with a small number of keys, giving us the best of both worlds.
+This is due to the overhead of initializing, generating and accessing histograms.
+In practice we're more likely to care about performance when sorting a lot of keys vs sorting a few, and we can always implement a hybrid which switches to a sort which handles small inputs better, giving us the best of both worlds.

 The cost of allocating the auxiliary sorting buffer is not included in the timings by default.
 If you care about that the benchmark can be easily updated to move the aux buffer allocation into the benchmark loop.